EENCloud/api-docs/source/includes/_api_authentication.md

 API calls can initially be done against `'https://login.eagleeyenetworks.com'` (The host url), but after the authorization response is returned, API calls should then use the **branded subdomain**.
 At this stage the branded host url will become `'https://[active_brand_subdomain].eagleeyenetworks.com'`, where the `'active_brand_subdomain'` field is returned in the authorization response

-Following the authorization in the example on the right, the host url should be changed to for example: `'https://c001.eagleyenetworks.com'`
+Following the authorization in the example on the right, the host url should be changed to: `'https://c001.eagleyenetworks.com'`

+<a id="active-brand-subdomain-explanation"></a>
 Each account will consistently have the same *branded subdomain* and as such will not change throughout the life of the session.
-Caching the subdomain is safe as long as the client software validates against `'the active_brand_subdomain'` after authorization.
+Caching the subdomain is safe as long as the client software validates against the `'active_brand_subdomain'` after authorization.
 Using the *branded subdomain* is important for speed and robustness

 > Request (Simple Authentication)